Gamer2020/PokemonGameEditor/README.md

-THIS IS NOT BEING WORKED ON RIGHT NOW
+THIS IS RARLEY WORKED ON!
 =====================================

 Pokemon Game Editor
 =================
 Pokemon Game Editor, commonly know as PGE, is an all in one tool started in 2010 by Gamer2020 for hacking the Game Boy Advanced Pokemon games.
-The program continues to evolve over the years and has had 40,000+ downloads.
-The program is currently developed in VB.Net with Visual Studio 2013.
+The program continues to evolve over the years and has had 50,000+ downloads.
+The program is currently developed in VB.Net with Visual Studio 2015.

 Features
 =================